Exploring the presence of a fifth force at the Galactic Center: Yukawa correction to Newtonian force

 Finally, when $\lambda \gg r_{s2}$, the only component left in the equations of motion is the monopolar term $M(1 + \alpha)/r$.
-This corresponds to a simple rescaling of the mass term, and hence in this regime $M$ and $\alpha$ are completely degenerate and they can not be constrained separately.
+This corresponds to a simple rescaling of the mass term and, hence, in this regime $M$ and $\alpha$ are completely degenerate and they cannot be constrained separately.
 To obtain the upper limit on $\alpha$ in this regime, the bounds on $M$ in Table \ref{table:priors} have been extended to $M \in (10^{-4}, 10^4) \cdot 10^6 \, M_{\odot}$, and the same bounds have been used for $\alpha$.

 A summary of the above results is reported in Figure~\ref{fig:uncertainties_alpha}, where the $95\%$ confidence interval on $|\alpha|$ as function of $\lambda$ is shown.
-Those confidence intervals are estimated as $3$ times the standard deviation when the posterior distributions are Normal or by computing the upper limit that corresponds to $95\%$ of the area below the curve when the distributions have different shapes.
+Those confidence intervals are estimated as three times the standard deviation when the posterior distributions are normal or by computing the upper limit that corresponds to $95\%$ of the area below the curve when the distributions have different shapes.
 We note that GRAVITY data produce an overall improvement of roughly one order of magnitude over the entire parameter space tested.

-If one assumes that the gravitational interaction is mediated by a massive boson as in massive gravity theories (where $\alpha = 1$), the length scale $\lambda$ corresponds to the Compton wavelength of the particle and hence an upper limit on the graviton's mass can be derived.
-Since $\alpha = 1$ is excluded at $95\%$ confidence level for $\lambda \lesssim 8 \cdot 10^{14}\, \rm m $, this lower bound on the wavelength $\lambda$ can be translated into an upper limit on the graviton mass, corresponding to $m_g \lesssim 2.5 \cdot 10^{-22} \, \rm eV$.
+If we assume that the gravitational interaction is mediated by a massive boson as in massive gravity theories (where $\alpha = 1$), the length scale $\lambda$ corresponds to the Compton wavelength of the particle; hence, an upper limit on the graviton's mass can be derived.
+Since $\alpha = 1$ is excluded at $95\%$ confidence level for $\lambda \lesssim 8 \cdot 10^{14}\, \rm m $, this lower bound on the wavelength, $\lambda$, can be translated into an upper limit on the graviton mass, corresponding to $m_g \lesssim 2.5 \cdot 10^{-22} \, \rm eV$.

-In the regime $\lambda \sim r_{s2}$, when no $1$PN acceleration is included, the presence of the Yukawa term in the equation of motion induces a prograde precession comparable to the Schwarzschild one.
-This is shown in Figure~\ref{fig:comparison_newton} for $\lambda = 10^{13}\, \rm m$, where one can see that the posterior distribution $P(\alpha|D)$ is a Gaussian with mean around $\alpha \sim 0.0026$, as opposed to the $1$PN posterior.
+In the regime where $\lambda \sim r_{s2}$, when no $1$PN acceleration is included, the presence of the Yukawa term in the equation of motion induces a prograde precession comparable to the Schwarzschild one.
+This is shown in Figure~\ref{fig:comparison_newton} for $\lambda = 10^{13}\, \rm m$, where we can see that the posterior distribution $P(\alpha|D)$ is a Gaussian with mean around $\alpha \sim 0.0026$, as opposed to the $1$PN posterior.